 As you can see, workers’ compensation is big business.
 In fact, many insurance companies have teams of lawyers and “adjusters” on their payroll just in case someone files a claim.
 These insurance companies have sophisticated systems designed to make it difficult for injured workers to receive benefits.
 If you have been injured at work, it is important to realize that the insurance company will not have your best in interest in mind.
 In fact, they have every reason to deny your case just to save a few dollars for their company stockholders.

 Remember, they are in the business of denying your claim and benefits.
 If you have a work injury, don’t try to handle your claim alone.
-If you would like a free consultation about workers’ compensation, please contact Bryan Ramos at the Ramos Law Firm in Atlanta, Georgia, 404-355-3431.
+If you would like a free consultation about workers’ compensation, please contact Bryan Ramos at Ramos & Law in Atlanta, Georgia, or call us.